 The State of Partisan Gerrymandering Law Prior to 2020

 In this section, we look at the status of redistricting law vis-à-vis partisan gerrymandering prior to the 2020 redistricting round.
-While our focus in this section is to trace litigation through time and generally, that has been concentrated in federal courts, we also briefly examine the role of state courts in the 2010 redistricting round since previous precedents in other states affected how state courts saw the options for controlling partisan gerrymandering in their own state in the current decade.
-And while we view malapportionment as having potential partisan consequences, we will begin our review after the series of Supreme Court decisions resolving malapportionment.
+While our focus in this section is to trace litigation through time, and generally that has been concentrated in federal courts, we also briefly examine the role of state courts in the 2010 redistricting round since previous precedents in other states affected how state courts saw the options for controlling partisan gerrymandering in their own state in the current decade.
+And while we view malapportionment as having potential partisan consequences, we will begin our review after the series of U.S. Supreme Court decisions resolving malapportionment.

 The U.S. Supreme Court first dealt with the role of partisanship in districting in 1973 in a Connecticut case, Gaffney v.
 Cummings, in which political data was used to try and balance districts roughly proportional to the state-wide political strength of parties.
 In Gaffney, the court ruled that the state legislature did not violate the Fourteenth Amendment’s Equal Protection Clause by taking partisanship into account to represent the parties in a fashion reflective of their electoral strength.
 Gaffney allowed for partisanship to be used in what appeared to be a benevolent fashion, but the continuing concern of good government groups and political parties has been about the malevolent uses of partisanship in districting to create political gerrymanders.
 Post-Gaffney, there were various challenges to plans as partisan gerrymanders, such as Badham v.
 Eu, which, like several other cases, was dismissed for want of a federal claim.